alistair-broomhead/pip_bashcompletion/README.md

 ### Copy/link the Bash script

-In the _auto\_complete_ subdirectory you will find the *pip* bash script and the index generator Python script.
+In the *pip_bashcompletion* directory you will find the *pip* bash script and the index generator Python script.
 You can either copy or symbolic link the bash script to install it.
 For global installation the target directory is */etc/bash_completion.d*.
 For personal only installtion (more likely), the target directory is *~/bash_completion.d*.